Atom (Ray Palmer): Brightest Day and Adventure Comics co-feature

 When Ray refused, Hawkman prevents Colony from attacking Ray's father.
 Ray receives a call from Oracle to trace the monitor renderings, but Hawkman is being attacked by the Colony squad that miniaturize into Hawkman's body.
 Ray chooses to save Hawkman to leave the Colony's base while the other Colony escapes and kidnaps Ray's father.
 Ray rescues Hawkman by leaping into a body of the Colony attackers.
 When Hawkman is recovering, the Colony leaves their message to bring the white dwarf meteor and warned him no tricks, and to bring the meteor to save his family.
 While Ray traded the meteor to Colony before the Colony leaves, they exchange it for Ray's family that is in the ant farm.
-Ray travels into the ant farm and discovers that they planted a nuclear bomb on a vest strapped to his uncle David.
+Ray travels into the ant farm and discovers that they planted a nuclear bomb on a vest strapped to David.
 Ray then manages to save his father and David and shrinks the bomb before it had a chance to detonate.
 While Ray's father is recovering, Ray reveals to David that he planted the white dwarf meteor into a nano-liquid to make the Colony's headquarters shrink.
 Ray, David, and Hawkman arrive at the location of the Colony's headquarters to attack their base.
 After the Colony was defeated however, David tells him there are more Colonies in the area.
 Later, Ray returns his father home.
 Ray forgives his father and apologizes for giving him a rough life before he overhears a firefighter rescue service, as he is a capable hero once more.